Lakeshore Resort History

 Lakeshore was again purchased in 1945 by the Edwards / Vandergrif family and was owned by them until 1976.
 The years between 1976 and 1984 were tough times for Lakeshore.
 The resort was owned by limited partnerships and sold three times during that eight-year period.
 The owners changed the name to Alpine Village and again to Canadian Village.
 At the end of the summer season in 1984, Lakeshore closed its door and went into bankruptcy.

 On Labor Day weekend of 1987, the resort was boarded up and abandoned.
 Stephen and Melinda Sherry were camping at Deer Creek Campground across from the resort.
 They, along with their four children had been coming up to the area since 1973.
 Mr. Sherry said to his wife “let’s go over and look around Lakeshore”.
-After exploring around the resort Sherry spotted a sign that said if anyone was interested in this property to contact the trustee in Fresno.
-Steve said to his wife, these fateful words, “If this looks as good as I think, we’re going to buy this place”.
-So after much research into the history and business, on November 16, 1987, the Sherrys went to court in Fresno and purchased Lakeshore Resort.
-What they got was a resort that hadn’t been used in three years plus, 29 cabins, an RV Park, saloon, restaurant, market, 19 hotel rooms, offices, lobby area, lodge hall with attached sun room which was falling down, various out buildings, post office and its own sewer plant.
+That "look around" ended with them purchasing the property from the trustee in Fresno.